Tensor categories for vertex operator superalgebra extensions: Introduction

 The tensor category approach to conformal quantum field theory began in the late 1980s with Verlinde's observation that fusion rules of rational conformal field theory are connected to modular properties of characters \cite{V}.
 This was soon followed by the work of Moore and Seiberg \cite{MS}, who realized that the representation theory of conformal field theory has certain features that Turaev \cite{T} was then able to formalize through introducing the concept of modular tensor category.
 Two important questions were then when a category of \VOA{} modules is a modular tensor category, and whether the modular $S$-matrix defined by the transformation properties of torus one-point functions for the vertex operator algebra agrees (up to normalization) with the categorical $S$-matrix of a modular tensor category given by Hopf links.
 Both questions were resolved by Huang \cite{H-verlinde, H-rigidity}: in particular, the module category of a so-called regular \VOA{} is a modular tensor category, and the modular and categorical $S$-matrices indeed agree up to normalization.
 Huang's work depends not merely on the braided tensor category structure of vertex operator algebra module categories, but also on the deeper \textit{vertex tensor category} structure formulated and developed in \cite{HL-VTC, HL-tensor1, HL-tensor2, HL-tensor3, H-tensor4, HL-tensorAffine}.
 Recently, Huang, Lepowsky, and Zhang have developed a vertex tensor category theory for more general vertex operator algebras: the tensor categories constructed in \cite{HLZ1}-\cite{HLZ8} are no longer necessarily semisimple or finite, but they are braided and have a twist.
 It is not known generally under what conditions they are rigid.

-We thus consider \VOAs{} $V$ with a vertex tensor category $\cC$ of modules that is braided and has a twist.
+Our setting is thus a \VOA{} $V$ with a vertex tensor category $\cC$ of modules that is braided and has a twist.
 Let $A\supseteq V$ be a $V$-module that itself carries the structure of a vertex operator (super)algebra.
-The aim is then to understand the relation between $\cC$ and the representation theory of $A$.
-Our starting point is the work of Kirillov and Ostrik \cite{KO} (see also \cite{Pa}) on commutative algebra objects inside abstract modular tensor categories, in particular their construction of a braided tensor category $\repzA$ of ``local modules'' (also called as ``dyslectic modules'' in \cite{Pa}) for an algebra $A$ in $\cC$.
-Secondly, we use the fundamental theorem of Huang, Kirillov and Lepowsky \cite{HKL} that \VOA{} extensions of $V$ in $\cC$ are precisely commutative algebras $A$ in $\cC$ with injective unit and trivial twist (the generalization of this theorem for superalgebra extensions was obtained in \cite{CKL}).
-It is also shown in \cite{HKL} that the module category for the vertex operator algebra extension $A$ agrees with $\rep^0 A$ as categories (see \cite{CKL} for the superalgebra case).
+The aim is then to use the tensor category structure on $\cC$ to understand its relation with the representation theory of $A$ (see \cite{Hohn} for an early realization that tensor categories can be used to study vertex operator algebra extensions).
+Our starting point is the work of Pareigis \cite{Pa} and Kirillov-Ostrik \cite{KO} on commutative algebra objects inside abstract modular tensor categories, in particular their construction of a braided tensor category $\repzA$ of ``local modules'' (called ``dyslectic modules'' in \cite{Pa}) for an algebra $A$ in $\cC$.
+A fundamental theorem of Huang, Kirillov, and Lepowsky \cite{HKL} states that \VOA{} extensions of $V$ in $\cC$ are precisely commutative algebras $A$ in $\cC$ with injective unit and trivial twist (the generalization to superalgebra extensions was obtained in \cite{CKL}).
+It is also shown in \cite{HKL} that the module category for the extension algebra $A$ agrees with $\rep^0 A$ as categories (see \cite{CKL} for the superalgebra case).
 Our main theoretical contribution is to show that in fact $\repzA$ agrees with the category of $A$-modules in $\cC$ as braided tensor categories, where the category of $A$-modules is given the braided tensor category structure of \cite{HLZ1}-\cite{HLZ8}.
-This means essentially that all the abstract tensor-categorical constructions of Kirillov and Ostrik apply naturally in the vertex algebraic setting.\footnote{Another early work that realized that tensor categories can be used to study \VOA{} extensions is \cite{Hohn}.}
+This means that all abstract tensor-categorical constructions in \cite{KO} apply naturally in the vertex algebraic setting.